 In December 2012, the SEC instituted proceedings under Rule 102(e)(1)(iii) of the SEC's Rules of Practice against five PRC-based accounting firms, including our independent registered public accounting firm, alleging that these firms had violated U.S. securities laws and the SEC's rules and regulations thereunder by failing to provide to the SEC the firms' work papers related to their audits of certain PRC-based companies that are publicly traded in the United States.
 Rule 102(e)(1)(iii) grants the SEC the authority to deny to any person, temporarily or permanently, the ability to practice before the SEC who is found by the SEC, after notice and opportunity for a hearing, to have willfully violated any such laws or rules and regulations.
 On January 22, 2014, an initial administrative law decision was issued, censuring these accounting firms and suspending four of the five firms from practicing before the SEC for a period of six months.
-Four of these PRC-based accounting firms appealed to the SEC against this decision and, on February 6, 2015, each of the four PRC-based accounting firms agreed to a censure and to pay a fine to the SEC to settle the dispute and avoid suspension of their ability to practice before the SEC.
+Four of these PRC-based accounting firms appealed to the SEC to settle the dispute and avoid suspension of their ability to practice before the SEC.
 The firms' ability to continue to serve all their respective clients is not affected by the settlement.
 The settlement requires the firms to follow detailed procedures to seek to provide the SEC with access to Chinese firms' audit documents via the CRSC.
 If the firms do not follow these procedures, the SEC could impose penalties such as suspensions, or it could restart the administrative proceedings.
-The settlement did not require the firms to admit to any violation of law and preserves the firms' legal defenses in the event the administrative proceedings.
-The settlement did not require the firms to admit to any violation of law and preserves the firms' legal defenses in the event the administrative proceedings is restarted.
-We are not involved in the proceedings brought by the SEC against the a
+The settlement did not require the firms to admit to any violation of law and preserves the firms' legal defenses in the event the administrative proceeding is restarted.
+We are not involved in the proceedings brought by the SEC against the accounting firm is one of the four accounting firms subject to the settlement order.
+We may therefore be adversely affected by any failure of our independent registered public accounting firm is one of the four accounting firms subject to the settlement, along with other U.S.-listed companies audited